2017–18 Isthmian League: South Division

-At the end of the season a new step 3 division were to be created, thus for this season three clubs were to be promoted from each step 4 divisions - champions, runners-up and play-off winners plus one third-placed club with highest points-per-game.
+At the end of the season a new step 3 division was created, thus for this season three clubs were to be promoted from each step 4 divisions - champions, runners-up and play-off winners plus one third-placed club with highest points-per-game.
 Carshalton Athletic won the division and returned to the Premier Division after four seasons in the South Division along with runners-up Lewes, who spent in the South Division two seasons after the relegation from Premier Division.
 Play-off winners Walton Casuals were promoted to the Southern League Premier Division South - the highest level they competed in their history.
 Corinthian-Casuals lost in play-off final but were promoted to the Premier Division as step 4 play-off final loser with highest points-per-game ratio after Thurrock from Premier Division folded.
-Corinthian-Casuals last competed in top division of the Isthmian League in 1973–74 season.
-Due to league system restructurisation only one club were to be relegated from step 4 divisions.
+Corinthian-Casuals last competed in top division of the Isthmian League in the 1973–74 season.
+Due to league system restructurisation only one club was relegated from each step 4 division.
 Shoreham finished bottom of the table and returned straight back to the Southern Combination League.

-At the end of the season seventh step 4 division was created under the Isthmian League, as the South Division clubs were distributed between new South East and South Central divisions.
-Number of clubs in the step 4 divisions were reduced to 20 for the next season.
+At the end of the season a seventh step 4 division was created under the Isthmian League, as the South Division clubs were distributed between new South East and South Central divisions.
+The number of clubs in the step 4 divisions was reduced to 20 for the next season.